hdShang/arxiv-daily/docs/cs-CL/2025-06-07/papers/250606619v3-briefme-a-legal-nlp-benchmark-for-assisting-with-legal-briefs.md

 ---
 layout: default
-title: BriefMe: A Legal NLP Benchmark for Assisting with Legal Briefs
+title: "BriefMe: A Legal NLP Benchmark for Assisting with Legal Briefs"
 ---

 # BriefMe: A Legal NLP Benchmark for Assisting with Legal Briefs